AC vs. DC-coupled Solar Batteries: Which is Better?⚡2025

 Are AC or DC-coupled Battery Systems Better?

-Because both AC and DC-coupled systems are designed for different purposes, there isn’t a better option for homes across Australia.
-Finding the right configuration will come down to your property, requirements, and budget.
+As both AC-coupled and DC-coupled batteries are designed for different purposes, there isn't a better option for all homes and businesses.

 For homes with existing solar, it may be more cost-effective to retrofit an AC-coupled battery to your solar system.